-*Video and photography – We do not allow video or flash photography in the auditorium at the dress rehearsal and recital.
+Video and photography – We do not allow video or flash photography in the auditorium at the rehearsal or on recital nights.
 Our professional camera crew and photographer will capture it all.
 You may take photos of your child on stage AFTER the performance.

-Backstage: Family members and friends don’t belong backstage or in the dressing rooms during rehearsals or the recital.
-The same applies during intermission and after the show.
+Backstage: Family members and friends don’t belong backstage or in the dressing rooms during the recital.
+The same applies during intermission.
 There is a lot of backstage activity in the limited space, and dressing rooms are a private area.
 Please remind your family and guests to be respectful of these areas.
-Those who wish to greet a performer after the show or present flowers should do so in the lobby areas.

-Recital Volunteer Information: WE NEED ALL PARENT'S HELP DURING THIS BUSY WEEK!
-We will need each family to help backstage at least one night either during the dress rehearsal or on one of the recital nights.
+Recital Volunteer Information: WE NEED ALL PARENTS HELP DURING THIS BUSY WEEK!!
+We will need each family to help backstage on at least one of the recital nights.
+On the night that you help backstage you are unable to watch the recital performance in the auditorium.
 If you know of anyone that would like to volunteer that isn't a dancer's parent let us know.
-You do get 1 free ticket when you volunteer.
-There is volunteer sign-up sheets at the studio.
+There will be volunteer sign-up sheets online.
 The recital week is a hectic experience; all volunteers must work in a cooperative manner at all times.

-*Class moms – Class moms are needed for each class to supervise the dancers.
+*Class Volunteers – Class Volunteers are needed for each class to supervise the dancers.
 They do not need a recital ticket.
-Class moms must assure that each child in her care is safe and accounted for.
+Class volunteers must assure that each child in her care is safe and accounted for.
 They are responsible for making sure that each child is in the proper costume, has the proper accessories and shoes, and is backstage at the appropriate time.
 They are also responsible for seeing that all children return to their appointed dressing rooms after their performance.
-The number of volunteers needed for each class will be determined by the number of students per class.
+The number of volunteers needed for each class will be determined by the age of dancers and the number of students per class.
 If there are too many volunteers for one class, some may be asked to work with children from another class.
-During their class’ performances, class mothers leave the students at the stage door with their teacher.
+During their class’ performances, the volunteers leave the students at the stage door with their teacher.
 Volunteers are not allowed to enter the stage area.
 There will be live microphones backstage; only dance teachers and assistants will be allowed in the wings.

 Recital Ticket Policy: All tickets are general seating and available on a first come first serve basis.
-Doors open at 5:00 pm on recital nights; there will be NO reserving seats prior to doors opening.
-Tickets will be available for purchase at the dance studio on the following dates: TBD.
-Cost is $7.00 per ticket for adult and kids.
-Kids 3 and under are free if sitting in an adult lap.
+Doors open 1 hour prior to the beginning of the performances; there will be no reserving seats prior to doors opening.
+Tickets will be available for purchase on picture days.
+Cost per ticket is TBD.
+Kids 3 & under are free if sitting in an adult lap.